indeedeng/iwf-python-sdk/README.md

 ```bash
 poetry run pre-commit run --show-diff-on-failure --color=always --all-files
 ```

-## Project Maintainers

-Who are the project maintainers, and how can they be reached?

 ## Code of Conduct
 This project is governed by the [Contributor Covenant v 1.4.1](CODE_OF_CONDUCT.md).
 (Review the Code of Conduct and remove this sentence before publishing your project.)